clarke-99/leetcode_challenges/Medium/Custom Sort String/Description.md

 - `1 <= s.length <= 200`
 - `order` and `s` consist of lowercase English letters.
 - All characters in `order` are unique.

+## Approach

+1. **Frequency Counting**:
+   - Iterate through `order`, using a dictionary count of each character's occurrences in string `s`.

+2. **Construct Ordered String:**
+   - Create a result string by appending characters from `order` in the specified order and using their counts from the frequency dictionary.

+3. **Append Extra Characters:**
+   - Iterate through `s` and concatinate characters not found in `order` to the result string.
+This ensures all characters are included.

+### Note

+This may have been more efficient if I had used lists rather than concatenating strings.